ClimateArtWorkshops.jpg

 COMMUNITY ENGAGEMENT

-The project's scope will include artistled workshops across ten public schools, where students and teachers research their elevation and create elevation markers.
-Xavier Cortada will also lead a `Townhall' event, during which participants will learn their community's vulnerability to sea level rise and climate change.
+The project's scope included artist-led workshops across ten public schools during 2024, where students and teachers research their elevation and create elevation markers.
+Xavier Cortada also lead a `Townhall' event, during which participants learned of their community's vulnerability to sea level rise and climate change.

-The event will be hosted by the African- American Research Library and Cultural Center, where 100 of the participant residents will receive personalized elevation markers.
+An event was hosted by the African- American Research Library and Cultural Center, where 100 of the participant residents will receive personalized elevation markers.
 The Underwater Elevation Markers are yard signs that announce a home's elevation above sea level in an effort to catalyze conversation and action around the climate crisis.

 UnderwaterBroward.jpg